Offshore Wind Energy

 Fugro Consult performed the main geotechnical investigation for the project, under a contract awarded by E.ON in 2011, using its jack-up vessel Excalibur and geotechnical drilling vessel MV Fugro Commander.
 Fugro drilled 79 boreholes into the seabed to perform the necessary tests at multiple locations for the offshore turbines and the transformer substation.

-Nexans is responsible for providing 76km of energy cables to E.ON for the Arkona wind farm.
+Nexans provided 76km of energy cables to E.ON for the Arkona wind farm.

 In June 2016, DNV GL secured the project certification contract for the new wind farm.
-The scope of the contract includes inspection stages throughout manufacturing, transport, installation and commissioning of the wind farm.
+The contract included inspection stages throughout manufacturing, transport, installation, and commissioning of the wind farm.